N-Haitu31/holbertonschool-shell/init_files_variables_and_expansions/README.md

 4-global_variables : script that lists environment variables.

 5-local_variables : script that lists all local variables and environment variables, and functions.

+6-create_local_variable = script that creates a new local variable.